The eclipse is here! Updated Aug. 21 with final webcast details. You can watch all the major NASA webcasts on one page here.

-Experience 2017's total solar eclipse virtually: Come Aug.
-21, people outside the eclipse path, under cloudy skies or hoping to stay indoors have plenty of options to watch the celestial event live.
+Experience the 2017 total solar eclipse virtually: People who are outside the eclipse path, under cloudy skies or hoping to stay indoors have plenty of options to watch the celestial event live.

-Whether you want expert commentary, eclipse history and legends, music derived from the shadow's path or just clear views of the disappearing sun, livestreamed webcasts on this list should have you covered.
-(We will be constantly updating this list with new webcasts and live streams as they are announced.)
+Whether you want expert commentary, eclipse history and legends, music derived from the shadow's path or just clear views of the disappearing sun, the livestreamed webcasts on this list should have you covered.
+(We will be constantly updating this list with new webcasts and livestreams as they are announced.)

-Visit Space.com on Aug.
-21 for live eclipse views from NASA, and see our best livestream picks on our watch live page that day as well — but read on to choose from the many livestream options available.
+Visit the Space.com homepage for live eclipse views from NASA, and see our best livestream picks on our watch live page — but read on to choose from the many livestream options available.
 [Total Solar Eclipse 2017: When, Where and How to See It (Safely)]

 Slooh, the online community observatory, is hosting a three-day celebration of the eclipse in Stanley, Idaho, and will provide live coverage of the event itself as the eclipse races from coast to coast.
 The online observatory will also feature commentary from experts "covering everything from the science of eclipses, advice on how to observe the eclipse from your own backyard, together with [its] team of cultural correspondents, who will shed light on the history and spirituality of eclipses."
 You can watch that webcast at Slooh.com starting at 12 p.m.
 EDT (1600 GMT), and we will also stream it live on Space.com, courtesy of Slooh.

 The Eclipse Ballooning Project, in collaboration with NASA and the online video platform Stream, will be broadcasting live views of the eclipse from the edge of space through more than 57 cameras sent up on weather balloons across the country here: http://eclipse.stream.live/